 I often come to the beach of Peter and Paul Fortress.
 I find it beautiful at any time of the year.

 In summer it’s a nice place to listen to the sound of the Neva waves.
 In winter, it turns into a valley of ice and snow.
 By the way, I’d also recommend visiting the beach when it’s already dark outside.
 Illuminated bridges and embankments are simply breathtaking.

 33. Check Out The New Cosmic-Style Stadium

 St Petersburg is known for its imperial palaces, museums, UNESCO heritage and other historical sights.

 But there are other places worth seeing in our city.
 For example, St Petersburg Stadium on Krestovsky Island.
 The project of the stadium was made by Japanese architect Kisho Kurokawa, and it’s called “The Spaceship”.

 It’s insanely beautiful!
 The stadium itself and its surroundings.

-Just imagine: you exit Krestovsky Island metro station and you enter a big park.
+Just imagine: you exit the Krestovsky Island metro station and you enter a big park.
 You slowly walk down a wide alley and enjoy the sweet smell of blooming lindens.
-You pass by fountains and small lakes… And then you suddenly see a huge spaceship right in front of you!
+You pass by fountains and small lakes… and suddenly see a huge spaceship right in front of you!